vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Mind you, this is a minority view.
 But it has a certain elegant simplicity and explanatory power.
 Not to mention how boldly it cuts away the foundational intuitions of the skeptic.
 It's the sort of thing philosophers love.

 ## detecting an undetected fact
 This is just a combination of <refn v="not being modulated by a subject unlocated property">Def (1)</refn> and <refn v="being nonrecollective awareness">Def (3)</refn>.
-In other words it combines the factivity condition with a novelty condition.
+In other words it combines the factuality condition with a novelty condition.

 ## not being modulated by a subject unlocated property
-This is a formal statement of the factivity condition on evidentiality.
-It's best to approach this after first looking at <refn v="being nonrecollective awareness">Def (3)</refn>, which introduces the factivity condition, and <refn v="being a structured mental state">Def (4)</refn> which introduces the concept of a structured mental state.
+This is a formal statement of the factuality condition on evidentiality.
+It's best to approach this after first looking at <refn v="being nonrecollective awareness">Def (3)</refn>, which introduces the novelty condition, and <refn v="being a structured mental state">Def (4)</refn> which introduces the concept of a structured mental state.

 For an observation to count as evidence, it has to present us with the facts.
 Mistaken observation only *looks* like evidence [pramābhāsaḥ] but isn't the real thing.
 But what does it mean to say that an observation is factual?
 What *is* a fact, anyway?
 That's what Def (1) is about.